google-deepmind/mujoco/doc/computation.rst

 <CActuator>` which instantiate common actuator types.

 Transmission

    Each actuator has a scalar length :math:`l_i(q)` defined by the type of transmission and its parameters.
-The gradient :math:`\nabla l_i` is an :math:`n_V`-dimensional column vector of moment arms.
+The gradient :math:`\nabla l_i` is an :math:`n_V`-dimensional vector of moment arms.
 It determines the mapping from scalar actuator force to joint force.
-The transmission properties are determined by the MuJoCo object to which the actuator is attached; the possible attachment object types are joint, tendon, site and slider-crank.
-The latter can also be modeled explicitly by creating MuJoCo bodies and coupling them with equality constraints to the rest of the system, but that would be less efficient.
+The transmission properties are determined by the MuJoCo object to which the actuator is attached; the possible attachment object types are :at:`joint`, :at:`tendon`, :at:`jointinparent`, :at:`slider-crank`, :at:`site`, and :at:`body`.
+The :at:`joint` and :at:`tendon` transmission types act as expected mechanically and correspond to the actuator applying forces or torques to the target object.

+   The :at:`jointinparent` transmission is unique to ball and free joint and asserts that rotation should be measured in the parent rather than child frame.

+   :at:`slider-crank` `transmissions <https://en.wikipedia.org/wiki/Slider-crank_linkage>`_ transform a linear force to a torque, as in a piston-driven combustion engine. `This model
+   <https://github.com/deepmind/mujoco/tree/main/model/slider_crank>`_ contains pedagogical examples.
+Slider-cranks can
+   also be modeled explicitly by creating MuJoCo bodies and coupling them with equality constraints to the rest of the system, but that would be less efficient.

+   :at:`site` and :at:`body` are degenerate transmission targets, as their length :math:`l_i(q)` is always 0.
+   They can therefore not be used to maintain a desired length value, as with a position actuator.
+Site transmissions correspond to applying a Cartsian force/torque at the site, while :el:`body` transmissions correspond to applying forces at contact points belonging to a body.
+For more information about adhesion, see the :ref:`adhesion<adhesion>` shorcut documentation.

 Activation dynamics
    Some actuators such as pneumatic and hydraulic cylinders as well as biological muscles have an internal state called